Rapallo | Screen Innovations Zero Edge Fixed Projection Screen

 You can get some really good speakers for a much more modest budget than the one we are discussing here, but we are talking about the tipping point of where you get as much performance as possible before you start paying for the gloss and the silverware.

-Dropping $7,500 on a pair of floorstanding speakers or $5,000 for some bookshelfs will get you into an amazing sound system, whether you’re looking for a simple 5.1 or a crazy 11.2.4 configuration.
+Dropping $7,500 on a pair of floorstanding speakers or $5,000 for some bookshelfs will get you into an amazing sound system, whether you’re looking for a simple 5.1 or an amazing 11.2.4 configuration.

 Options for these beauties from companies like the ELAC (The 400 series or the new Adantes), Focal (The Aria series) and Definitive Technologies (The BP9000 series) offer speakers that hit that performance/budget sweet spot without tipping the balance on the fancies that cost as much as your car.